-Israel barring 2 US congresswomen from visiting country
+Israel bans entry to outspoken US congresswomen

-JERUSALEM (AP) — A deputy foreign minister said Israel is barring two US congresswomen who support a boycott of Israel from visiting the country.

-Israel’s prime minister and other top officials were meeting on Thursday to reevaluate the decision to allow two Democratic congresswomen who support the Palestinian-led boycott movement to enter the country next week.
+The move to bar Reps.
+Rashida Tlaib of Michigan and Ilhan Omar of Minnesota from visiting the close American ally appeared to be unprecedented, and marked a deep foray by Israel into America's bitterly polarized politics.
+It is also a sharp escalation of Israel's campaign against the international boycott movement.

+Interior Minister Aryeh Deri issued a statement saying that after consultations with Prime Minister Benjamin Netanyahu and other senior Israeli officials he decided not to allow Tlaib and Omar to enter because of "their boycott activities against Israel."

-An Israeli official said they were meeting about an upcoming visit by Rep. Ilhan Omar of Minnesota and Rep. Rashida Tlaib of Michigan.
-The newly-elected Muslim members of Congress are outspoken critics of Israel's treatment of the Palestinians.
+The two newly-elected Muslim members of Congress are outspoken critics of Israel's treatment of the Palestinians.
 Tlaib's family immigrated to the United States from the West Bank.

-The official, speaking on condition of anonymity in line with regulations, said "there is a possibility that Israel will not allow the visit in its current proposed format."
+Deri said Israel would consider any request from Tlaib to visit relatives on humanitarian grounds.

-While Israeli officials weighed the issue, President Donald Trump tweeted that "it would show great weakness" if Israel allowed them to visit.
-"They hate Israel & all Jewish people, & there is nothing that can be said or done to change their minds," the president wrote Thursday, calling the two congresswomen "a disgrace."
+Shortly before the decision was announced, Trump had tweeted that "it would show great weakness" if Israel allowed them to visit.
+"They hate Israel & all Jewish people, & there is nothing that can be said or done to change their minds."
+He went on to call the two congresswomen "a disgrace."

-Israel has sought to combat the so-called BDS movement, which advocates boycotts, divestment and sanctions against Israeli businesses, universities and cultural institutions.
+Israel has sought to combat the BDS movement, which advocates boycotts, divestment and sanctions against Israeli businesses, universities and cultural institutions.
 The country passed a law permitting a ban on entry to any activist who "knowingly issues a call for boycotting Israel."

+Last month, Israeli ambassador to the U.S. Ron Dermer had said Israel would not deny entry to any member of Congress.

+The interior minister's statement said "the state of Israel respects the American Congress, in the framework of the close alliance between the two countries, but it's unacceptable to allow the entrance to the country of those who wish to harm the state of Israel, especially during their visit."

 Supporters of the boycott movement say it is a non-violent way to protest Israeli policies and call for Palestinian rights.
-Critics say the movement aims to erase Israel and replace it with a single binational state.
+Critics say the movement aims to delegitimize Israel and ultimately erase it from the map, replacing it with a binational state.

 Israel often hosts delegations of U.S. representatives and senators, who usually meet with senior Israeli officials as well as Palestinian officials in the occupied West Bank.

-Last month, Israeli ambassador to the U.S. Ron Dermer said Israel would not deny entry to any member of Congress.
+MIFTAH, the Palestinian organization that was set to host Tlaib and Omar in the West Bank, issued a statement saying that Israel's decision was "an affront to the American people and their representatives" and "an assault on the Palestinian people's right to reach out to decision-makers and other actors from around the world."

+It was not immediately clear if the two congresswomen had planned on meeting with Israeli officials during their visit.
+Their spokespeople did not immediately respond to a request for comment.

-A decision to ban the congresswomen could further sharpen divisions among U.S. Democrats over Israel ahead of the 2020 elections.
+The decision to ban the congresswomen could further sharpen divisions among U.S. Democrats over Israel ahead of the 2020 elections.
 Republicans have amplified the views of left-wing Democrats like Tlaib and Omar to present the party as deeply divided and at odds with Israel.
 Democratic leaders have pushed back, reiterating the party's strong support for Israel, in part to protect representatives from more conservative districts.

 In July, the Democratic-led House of Representatives voted overwhelmingly in favor of a resolution against the BDS movement.